CoolComputers/WyJJD/README.md

 # WyJJD
-Wyoming Juvenile Justice Data
+Wyoming Juvenile Justice Data Report

-A compilation of data reporting solutions to better inform the juvenile justice decision making processes within the State of Wyoming.
-Using data compiled from various state and federal agencies, this project aims to use these various sources of data
+By using data compiled from various state and federal agencies this project aims to provide valuable insights into the Juvenile Justice system of the State of Wyoming.
+This interactive web-based report has been developed to help provide those who are involved in the Juvenile Justice system with easy to read depictions of standard data points so that they may make even more informed decisions to assist our youth.

 This project contains two main folders, new-data/ which contains all data compiled from various sources for use in the reports found in the code-reports/ folder.